 2. Ref. https://bit.ly/2GYlWtK from physics.stackexchange.com

 The energy levels of the atomic electrons are affected by the alignment of the orbital magnetic dipole moment μorb and the spin magnetic dipole moment μs.
 Consider the frame of reference of the electron - for instance by imagining being on the electron!
-In that case, you see the nucleus rotating around you (around the electron).
+In that case, it is like being "the center of the world" and you see the nucleus rotating around you (around the electron).
 The movement of the nucleus which is equivalent to that of a charged particle in a closed loop is equivalent to a current I running in the loop as shown in the figure at the link magnetic field in the electron frame.
 It is demonstrated at the figure that this current I generates a magnetic field B. We are referring to the latter as an effective magnetic field in the (rest) frame of reference of the electron which is dependent on the orbital angular momentum L. This effective magnetic field in the electron frame due to the orbital motion interacts with the spin magnetic moment of the electron (the magnetic energy of the electron spin) and affects the energy levels of the atomic electrons.
 We also refer to an internal magnetic field caused by the orbital motion of the electron and this is the reason that this effect is known as an "internal Zeeman effect" (more explanations at the relevant section).

 In the case of sodium (1s22s22p63s1), due to the spin-orbit interaction, as mentioned at the link http://hyperphysics.phy-astr.gsu.edu/hbase/quantum/sodzee.html, "the 3p level is split into states with total angular momentum j=3/2 and j=1/2 by the magnetic energy of the electron spin in the presence of the internal magnetic field caused by the orbital motion".